RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties: Approximating Behaviors

 To characterize the set of possible behaviors of a program under any $\forall$-compatible implementation context, we define a new \emph{overapproximate} semantics for \FunImp{}, $\Downarrow_\forall$.
 The evaluation rules of this semantics are based on $\Downarrow$, but they use a universal specification context, $S_\forall$, instead of an implementation context, and replace \textsc{ECall} with the following two evaluation rules:

-If a function is called with arguments satisfying its precondition, it returns a value satisfying its postcondition; otherwise it can return any value.
-The latter case allows the overapproximate semantics to capture evaluations where a function is called with arguments that don't meet its precondition. \autoref{sec:FunImpSemantics} includes a complete listing of the $\Downarrow_\forall$ relation.
+The first rule states that if a function is called with arguments satisfying its precondition, it will return a value satisfying its postcondition; otherwise, the second rule states that it can return \emph{any} value.
+The latter case allows the overapproximate semantics to capture evaluations where a function is called with arguments that do not meet its precondition. \apref{sec:FunImpSemantics} includes a complete listing of the $\Downarrow_\forall$ relation.